 Data profiling offers critical insights into the information that an organization can leverage to its benefit for decision-making and analysis.

 Data profiling tools use analytical algorithms to help scrutinize the data to determine its validity.
-These tools play a vital role in helping businesses streamline their data strategy with the company’s principles and objectives.
+These tools play a vital role in helping businesses streamline their data strategy with its principles and objectives.
+Now that we know what data profiling is let’s discuss the different processes that require data profiling.

 Where is Data Profiling Used?